msievers/geo_locator/README.md

 Actually, the class level `locate` creates a new instance of `GeoLocator` and calls `locate` on it, internally.

+## Limitations

+* only locations in Germany are supported
+* retrival of geo locations is only possible based on zip codes or city names

 ## Contributing

 1. Fork it ( http://github.com/<my-github-username>/geo_locator/fork )